kiralysanyi/pigon-micro/Readme.md

 Access the frontend at `http://localhost:5173` (ensure the backend API is reachable – see `pigon-micro-web/src/conf.ts`).

 ### Production Mode (without Docker)

+#### Notes for deployment

+You will need a reverse proxy with https for two reasons:
+- Improve the security of the app
+- WebCrypto wont work on http sites

 Build both parts (as above), then run:
 ```bash
 cd server